WE CALL

 UCC Visits GWES and Gitanmaax/Hazelton, 2022

 Four years on, in January 2022, Vesna Krstich asked and I agreed to facilitate a two-day student-visit to Gitanmaax/Hazelton.
 She initially proposed the idea to her colleague, Tom Babits[23] who was already planning a school trip to BC tailored around Indigenous education[24].
 Vesna and I had spoken in 2018 about making a connection between the two schools when the time was right and given that Tom was planning this trip, that the time was now.
 The UCC group wanted to see the WE CALL work at GWES and hoped to meet Gitxsan students.
-My brother Andrew Busby, connected us with Hazelton Secondary School (HSS), where he now taught, and with Patty Rubinato, a Gitxsan teacher and GWES vice-principal.
+My brother connected us with Hazelton Secondary School (HSS), where he now taught, and with Patty Rubinato, a Gitxsan teacher and GWES vice-principal.
 Patty advised and organized.
 Our planning group was joined by Vlad Chindea and Shaan Hooey, alumni who’d been instrumental as students in realizing WE CALL at UCC.
 Jyoti Sehgal, UCC’s Horizons Director, joined our planning circle.
 She lead educational activities including video calls between students from both schools before the trip.
 Barb Janzee, HSS Principal was supportive, and grade eleven Gitxsan student Shanna McCarthy had ideas for bringing her fellow students on board.
 UCC student, Daniel McDonald joined and reminded us how sport can be a great way of connecting youth.
 Over our weekly online calls between Gitanmaax/Hazelton, Vancouver and Toronto, we imagined various art and cultural encounters and the itinerary puzzle gradually came together.

 The two groups met in person on National Indigenous People’s Day, June 21, 2022.
 The UCC group of twenty-five arrived to a complimentary lunch that began with a Gitsanimx welcome and blessing from one of the cooks.
 The cafeteria was overflowing with students and a buzz of enthusiasm, setting a tone of immediate camaraderie.
 The students spontaneously headed to the gym right after lunch to play basketball and volleyball, something they would plan among themselves to do again the next day.